emacs-eaf/emacs-application-framework/README.md

 2. Install EAF dependencies using `M-x eaf-install-dependencies`.

-If you prefer to manually call the installation script in the terminal,
+You may manually call the installation script in the terminal instead,

 - If you use GNU/Linux,